-- (1) Upon imposition of any fine, restitution, or other form of monetary payment in open court, the court shall instruct the defendant orally or in writing that if at any time the defendant is unable to make the monetary payment, the defendant has the right to appear before the court to present evidence of inability to pay the monetary amount due and to request waiver of monetary payment, imposition of a payment plan, modification of an existing payment plan, or imposition of a payment alternative. - (2) If a defendant fails to timely pay a court-imposed fine, restitution, or other form of monetary payment, the court may refer the case to collections, may direct collections to create or modify a payment plan, may waive all or a portion of the fines and costs if permitted by statute, may impose a payment alternative, may consider a motion to impose a suspended sentence or revocation of probation, and/or, if appropriate, may institute proceedings for contempt of court pursuant to Rule 107 of Colorado Rule of Civil Procedure or Rule 407 of Colorado Rules of County Court Civil Procedure.
-Under no circumstances shall the court issue a warrant for failure to pay money. - (3) Notwithstanding any other applicable rule or statute, the court shall not find the defendant in contempt, nor revoke probation, nor reinstate a suspended sentence, for failure to comply with an order to pay money, unless the court has provided all procedural protections mandated by law and determined on the record that the defendant is able to comply with the order without manifest hardship to the defendant or the defendant's dependents, and that the defendant has not made a good faith effort to comply with the order.
+- (1) Upon imposition of any fine, restitution, or other form of monetary payment in open court, the court shall instruct the defendant orally or in writing that if at any time the defendant is unable to make the monetary payment, the defendant has the right to appear before the court if he does not have the ability to pay to present evidence of inability to pay the monetary amount due and to request waiver of monetary payment, imposition arrangement of a payment plan, modification of an existing payment plan, or imposition arrangement of a payment alternative. - (2)-(2) If a defendant fails to timely pay a court-imposed fine, restitution, or other form of monetary payment, the court may refer the case to collections, may direct collections to create or modify a payment plan, may waive all or a portion of the fines and costs if permitted by statute, may impose a payment alternative, may consider a motion to impose a suspended sentence or revocation of probation, and/or, if appropriate, may institute proceedings for contempt of court pursuant to Rule 107 of Colorado Rule of Civil Procedure or Rule 407 of Colorado Rules of County Court Civil Procedure.
+No warrant shall issue for the defendant's arrest for failure to comply with the court's order to pay money uUnless the court has afforded the defendant due process of law to include notice and opportunity to be heard regarding the ability to pay, no warrant shall issue for the defendant's arrest for failure to comply with the court's order to pay money.
+First found the defendant in contempt of court for failure to pay.
+Under no circumstances shall the court issue a warrant for failure to pay money.

+- (2) (3) Notwithstanding any other applicable rule or statute, the The court shall not find the defendant in contempt, nor revoke probation, nor reinstate a suspended sentence, for failure to comply with an order to pay money, unless the court has provided all procedural protections mandated by due process of law and determined on the record that the defendant has the ability to pay the money owed is able to comply with the order without manifest hardship to the defendant or the defendant's dependents, and that the defendant has not made a good faith effort to comply with the order to pay. - (3) In the event the defendant does not have the ability to pay, the court may not order the defendant incarcerated.

-Comment: A defendant and a defendant's dependents should be considered to suffer manifest hardship if they would be deprived of funds needed for basic living necessities such as food, shelter, clothing, necessary medical expenses, or child support.
+Comment: A defendant and a defendant's dependents should be considered unable to pay to suffer manifest hardship if they he would be deprived of funds needed for basic living necessities such as food, shelter, clothing, necessary medical expenses, or child support.
 The United States Supreme Court has set out a simple framework for assessing ability to pay, albeit in the context of contempt proceedings.
 See Turner v.
 Rogers, 131 S.Ct.
 2507, 2519 (2011).
 That framework requires: "(1) notice to the defendant that his "ability to pay" is a critical issue...; (2) the use of a form (or the equivalent) to elicit relevant financial information; (3) an opportunity at the hearing for the defendant to respond to statements and questions about his financial status,; and (4) an express finding by the court that the defendant has the ability to pay."
 In implementing this Rule, courts shall ensure that the Turner standards are met.